alisaaaafu/Mid-Frequency-Backtest/README.md

 - `funding_config.json`: Funding arbitrage settings
 - `overnight_config.json`: Overnight strategy settings

-## Contributing

-Contributions are welcome!
-Please ensure all tests pass before submitting pull requests.

-## License

-This project is maintained by Wanzhen Fu.

-## Contact

-For questions or support, please open an issue on the repository.

 ---

 **Note**: This framework is designed for research and backtesting purposes.
 Always validate strategies with paper trading before deploying to live markets.